TomBursch/kitchenowl/docs/index.md

 - Manage balances and track expenses
 - Mobile/Web/Desktop apps

-This project is still in development, so some features may not be fully implemented yet.
+Please keep in mind that this project is still in development.

 For a list of planned features, check out the [Roadmap](roadmap.md)!